apache/nuttx-apps/graphics/twm4nx/README.txt

     1. Update some logic that is only fragmentary for things like resizing.
        Resizing events should be be generated when user pulls to right, left, top, bottom, etc.  None of that is implemented.
-    2. Left click on background should bring up a user provided main menu.
-       Right click should bring up a window list (like the icon manager???)
+    2. Right click should bring up a window list (like the icon manager???)
     3. For TWM-like behavior, a window frame and toolbar should be highlighted when the window has focus.
     4. A right click on the toolbar should bring up a window-specific menu.